JunboShen/ENGG2760A-ESTR2018/README.md

 ### ESTR 2018 students
 ESTR 2018 follows the same format as ENGG 2760A, but with additional readings and exercises, and a project to be presented in the second half of the semester.
 The exams and quizzes will be the same as ENGG 2760A.

-Projects can be done individually or with a partner.
+Projects can be done individually or with at most 2 partners.
 They will involve a short report and a presentation.
 The readings and exercises can be used as project leads, but you can feel free to choose your own topic in consultation with the course instructor or the TAs.

 ### Textbook
 The primary reference for this course is [Introduction to Probability (2nd edition)](http://athenasc.com/probbook.html) by Bertsekas and Tsitsiklis.
 Notes will be provided for additional material.